GSS-Cogs/csvw-example/index.md

 Beyond component definitions, one key thing to be aware of is the RDF datacube specs handling of measure types.

-If you specify a component dimension as http://purl.org/linked-data/cube#measureType then **all measures within that cube are assumed to reside within that dimension**.
+If you specify a component dimension as `http://purl.org/linked-data/cube#measureType` then **all measures within that cube are assumed to reside within that dimension**.
 This allows you to include multiple measures in your dataset and differentiate them with a simple column.

-The following example shows how to declare this special dimension and define one of the measures that reside within it (in this case percent).
+The following example shows how to declare this special dimension and define one of the measures that reside within it (in this case a measure of type count).

 ```json
 {